TroyWilliams3687/documentos/en/documents/ch0_2_equations.md

 ## [pandoc-eqnos](https://github.com/tomduck/pandoc-eqnos) Usage

-To mark an equation for numbering, add an identifier to its attributes:
+Set the attribute to mark an equation for numbering:

 ```
 $$ y = mx + b $$ {#eq:id}
 ```

 The prefix `#eq:` is required. `id` should be replaced with a unique string composed of letters, numbers, dashes and underscores.
-If id is omitted then the equation will be numbered but unreferenceable.
+If `id` is omitted then the equation will be numbered but unreferenceable.

-To reference the equation, use
+To reference the equation:
 ```
 @eq:id
 ```